The Ultimate Guide on How to Open a Gym or Studio

 - cash flow statements

-The final product makes an impressive presentation and provides potential loan officers and investors with the information they need to decide to invest in your business.
+The financial projections provide potential loan officers and investors with the information they need to decide to invest in your business.

 Start-Up Task #2i: Create an Appendix

-Your appendix should include a variety of documents that support the rest of the plan including management team resumes, job descriptions, maps, demographic specifics, facility architectural plans, marketing plan specifics by month, and any other relevant supporting document.
+Your appendix can include a variety of documents that support the rest of the plan including management team resumes, job descriptions, maps, demographic specifics, facility architectural plans, marketing plan specifics by month, and any other relevant supporting documents that will help make your case.

 Start-Up Task #2j: Write the Executive Summary